-SOUSS-MASSA PARK This National Park was created in 1991 to shelter the Bald Ibis colony nesting in the area.
-It is a long, slim strip of land stretching for 40 miles (65 km) along the Massa River between the towns of Agadir and Tiznit.
+SOUSS-MASSA PARK The National Park was created in 1991 to shelter the Bald Ibis colony nesting in the area.
+It is a long, slim strip of land stretching for 65 km (40 miles) along the river Massa between the towns of Agadir and Tiznit.